**WE HAVE A CHANGING PLACES TOILET**

 Guide dogs are welcome throughout Matlock Farm Park.

+We are set within many acres of wide open space, ensuring peaceful areas can always be found.
 Our main paths around the farm park are smoothly tarmacked and are ideal for wheelchair and pushchair users.
 These paths allow access to see all of our outdoor animals.
-Our path in our wallaby enclosure is a dense, gravelled path.
 Most paths are level, some are on a slight slope.
 There are also lawned areas in the farm park.

 We have wheelchairs which can be borrowed for the day whilst in the park – please call ahead to reserve: 01246 590200.